sensepost/wsproxy/README.md

 A simple websocket proxy that allows viewing of websocket requests, repeating requests and "Burp intruder" style replay attacks.
 Quick and dirty tool, may have plenty of bugs.

+For a more detailed write-up regarding the tool, see:  https://sensepost.com/blog/2015/another-intercepting-proxy/

 ## Install
 You need to setup your Nodejs environment, in the project directory:
 ```